 Sikaplan has a successful track record of more than 30 years on buildings throughout the world.
 And like all Sika Sarnafil PVC roofing and waterproofing membranes, Sikaplan seams and flashings are hot-air welded using an automatic hot-air welding machine.
 When welded together, the sheets of membrane become one monolithic layer of material impervious to water and moisture infiltration.
-Sikaplan membranes are available in nominal 45 and 60 mil thicknesses and in standard colors of white, reflective gray, and tan.
+Sikaplan membranes are available in 60 mil thicknesses and in standard colors of white, reflective gray, and tan.

 In either new construction or the replacement of an existing roofing system over a combustible deck, a UL fire rated system can be costly.
 Asphaltic “built-up” roofing systems require multiple layers that increase overall installation time, material and labor costs, and system weight.
 Single-ply membrane systems such as TPO, EPDM, and PVC typically require a supplementary barrier such as fire-resistant gypsum or HD cover board, an additional step that adds cost and weight – that is, until now.

 Sikaplan FB3 is a single-ply re-cover solution that saves time and money as it is designed to go directly over all types of existing single-ply membranes including TPO, PVC and EPDM roofs while meeting local fire code requirements.